chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/03-Functions.md

 ### Default Parameter Value Temporal Dead Zone

-Chapter 1 introduced the temporal dead zone (TDZ) as it relates to `let` and `const`, and default parameter values also have a TDZ where parameters cannot be accessed.
-Similar to a `let` declaration, each parameter creates a new identifier binding that can't be referenced before initialization without throwing an error.
-Parameter initialization happens when the function is called, either by passing a value for the parameter or by using the default parameter value.
+Chapter 1 introduced the temporal dead zone (TDZ) as it relates to `let` and `const`, and default parameter values also have a TDZ where parameters cannot be accessed. <u>Similar to a `let` declaration, each parameter creates a new identifier binding that can't be referenced before initialization without throwing an error.</u> <u>Parameter initialization happens **when the function is called**, either by passing a value for the parameter or by using the default parameter value.</u>

 To explore the default parameter value TDZ, consider this example from "Default Parameter Expressions" again: